William McKinley: Legacy and historical image

 Phillips writes that McKinley's low rating is undeserved, and that he should be ranked just after the great presidents such as Washington and Lincoln.
 He pointed to McKinley's success at building an electoral coalition that kept the Republicans mostly in power for a generation.
 Phillips believes that part of McKinley's legacy is the men whom he included in his administration who dominated the Republican Party for a quarter century after his death.
 These officials included Cortelyou, who served in three Cabinet positions under Roosevelt, and Dawes, who became vice president under Coolidge.
 Other McKinley appointees who later became major figures include Day, whom Roosevelt elevated to the Supreme Court where he remained nearly 20 years, and William Howard Taft, whom McKinley had made Governor-General of the Philippines and who succeeded Roosevelt as president.
 After the assassination, the present United States Secret Service came into existence when the Congress deemed it necessary that presidential protection be part of its duties.

-A controversial aspect of McKinley's presidency is territorial expansion and the question of imperialism; with the exception of the Philippines, granted independence in 1946, the United States retains the territories taken under McKinley.
-The territorial expansion of 1898 is often seen by historians as the beginning of American empire.
+A controversial aspect of McKinley's presidency is territorial expansion and the question of imperialism; with the exception of the Philippines, granted independence in 1946, the United States still retains the territories taken under McKinley.
+The territorial expansion of 1898 is often seen by historians as the beginning of an American empire.
 Morgan sees that historical discussion as a subset of the debate over the rise of America as a world power; he expects the debate over McKinley's actions to continue indefinitely without resolution, and notes that however one judges McKinley's actions in American expansion, one of his motivations was to change the lives of Filipinos and Cubans for the better.

+A political conservative, McKinley presided over an administration that pursued conservative policies in relation to foreign policy, civil rights and the economy.
+In regards to the latter, one historian has argued that "Concerning government intervention in the economy under McKinley, the approach remained decidedly laissez-faire."

 Morgan alludes to the rise of interest in McKinley as part of the debate over the more assertive American foreign policy of recent decades: